Digital Assistants: Friend or Foe to Your Privacy?

 Avoid placing devices in bedrooms, home offices, or other private areas if you’re worried about unintended eavesdropping.

-Manage which devices your assistant can control—think twice before granting access to locks, security cameras, or alarms.
+Manage which devices your assistant can control.
+Think carefully before granting access to locks, security cameras, or alarms.

 Protect your account with unique, complex passwords and, where possible, two-factor authentication.